Liquidscroll/dotfiles/README.md

 At the moment this is a WIP and is intended to only be used on Arch Linux.
 Before running, ensure pacman is upgraded with `pacman -Syu`

+## License
+This project is dual-licensed under the MIT License or the Unlicense.
+See [LICENSE](LICENSE) for details.